web081/java-blogging-app-pipeline-ci-cd/README.md

    - Build a Docker image
    - Push the Docker image to Nexus
    - Deploy the application to AWS Kubernetes using Terraform
+   - Set up monitoring with Prometheus and Grafana
 ## Project Structure